 - Charles Dorron: Charles is a sailor, a trainer, a surfer and a tri-athlete who spends his life testing his limits and sharing his adventures.

 - Colin Scotts: Colin Scotts was the first Australian to receive an American football scholarship from the US and later be drafted to play in the NFL.
-Growing up, he played rugby in school, including for the rubgy union at Scotts College, where the athlete was later ?discovered? by an American football scout.
+Growing up, he played rugby in school, including for the rugby union at Scotts College, where the athlete was later “discovered” by an American football scout.

 - Jana Pittman: a two-time world champion in the 400 m hurdles, from 2003 and 2007, Jana was also the first female athlete to compete in the Summer as well as the Winter Olympics.
-She specialises in the 400 metres run and 400 metre hurdles events.
+She specialises in the 400-metre run and 400-metre hurdles events.

 - Janelle Ware: A personal trainer, mom, and lifelong fitness expert, Janelle became the Australian Age Group Champion for the Olympic Distance and competed in the world titles.
 After this, she went on to compete in longer distance races and the half Ironman.?

 - Julie McDonald: A former long-distance freestyle swimmer of the 1980s and 1990s, Julie won a bronze medal in the 800-metre freestyle, swimming at the 1988 Summer Olympics in Seoul.
 A true professional athlete, she has competed in two Olympic Games and two Commonwealth Games.

 - Kerri Pottharst: Kerrie is a professional beach volleyball player and Olympic gold medalist who played on behalf of Australia for 20 years.
 She has won two Olympic medals.

 - Matthew Ferguson: Matthew played for the Australian football league after he was drafted to the St Kilda Football Club in 2002.
 He played with the team for six years.